 - Mazel AD.
 Further reflections on politics, education and archaeology in the 1980s and early 1990s.
 South African Archaeological Bulletin 2014, 69(199), 1-3.

 - Giesen MJ, Mazel AD, Graham DW, Warke PA.
 The Preservation and Care of Rock-Art in Changing Environments: A View from Northeastern England, United Kingdom.
 In: Darvill T; Batarda Fernandes AP, ed.
 Open-Air Rock-Art Conservation and Management: State of the Art and Future Perspectives.
-Routledge, 2014, pp.38-52.
+New York: Routledge, 2014, pp.38-52.

 - Mazel AD.
 Troubled ‘Homecoming’: Journey to a Foreign yet Familiar Land.
 In: Convery,I. Davis,P. and Corsane, G, ed.
 Displaced Heritage: Dealing With Disaster and Suffering.
 Boydell & Brewer, 2014.
 In Press.